 If you are going to contribute to the toolchain, you will need to use the Git repository.
 Add similar lines to your .bashrc or a shell login script:

 In the most common case author and committer strings should be equal.
-Note that the development process on Cygwin is too slow to be impractical.

 Option 1: Build a newlib-based toolchain